delaworla/HTML-Refresher/10-Project/README.md

 Directions

-There are images of the 3 web pages you need to build in the examples folder.
+1. There are images of the 3 web pages you need to build in the examples folder.
 Use them as references for what you build.

+2. You should name your files: index.html, hours.html, and contact.html

+3.